Glitzyken/zuvvy-wallet-jobs/README.md

 - Download the codebase from Github
 - Run `npm install`
 - Create a `.env` file and set `BASE_URL=https://zuvy-wallet.herokuapp.com/api/v1/` and `API_KEY=Zuvy-BwmAhGHKCE2xcBWfEBAO0GGyQNoky9A0XQuNqEUB7gQYZO8rIi`
-- Run `npm start` to start the app
+- Run `npm run dev` to start the app